IR35 is the name given to a set of anti avoidance tax provisions relevant to anyone working via a Personal Service Company (PSC).

 - We cannot commit to reviewing contracts to a set pre signature deadline.
 Contract reviews are a specialist service, and due to staff holidays the service may not always be available – in such circumstances contract reviews are available from other sources.

 - Part of a contract review is looking at the Agent to Client contract, where there is an Agent involved.
 HMRC will request this in the event of a IR35 review, and have legal powers to obtain it from the Agent / Client.
 Its therefore important to consider this as part of any review.
 Any commercially sensitive pricing / margin information can be redacted.

-We have over 30 years experience in the sector, pre dating IR35.
+We have nearly 350 years experience in the sector, pre dating IR35.
 We probably have a longer experience than any other UK accounting firm on IR35 matters, given we started advising clients within hours of the original 1998 press release.

 This case study illustrates some of the principles and impact of IR35WhitefieldPSCTaxCaseStudy - IR35